GenericMappingTools/gmt/doc/rst/source/supplements/potential/gmtgravmag3d.rst

 Examples
 --------

-To compute the magnetic anomaly of a cube of unity side located at 5 meters depth and centered at -10,1 in a domain *-R-15/15/-15/15* with a magnetization of 10 Am with a declination of 10 degrees, inclination of 60 in a magnetic field with -10 deg of declination and 40 deg of inclination, do::
+To compute the magnetic anomaly of a cube of unit sides located at 5 meters depth and centered at -10,1 in a domain *-R-15/15/-15/15* with a magnetization of 10 Am with a declination of 10 degrees, inclination of 60 in a magnetic field with -10 deg of declination and 40 deg of inclination, do::